-The Jewish High Holy Days, which began with Rosh haShanah last week on Sunday evening (25 September 2022) mark the beginning of the Jewish New Year, welcoming in the year 5783.
-Yom Kippur 2022 begins at sunset this evening (4 October 2022), when the evening service begins with Kol Nidre, and ends at nightfall tomorrow (5 October).
+The Jewish High Holy Days began with Rosh haShanah last week on Friday evening (15 September 2023), marking the beginning of the Jewish New Year, welcoming in the year 5784.
+Yom Kippur 2023 begins at sunset on Sunday evening (24 September 2023), when the evening service begins with Kol Nidre, and ends at nightfall the following evening tomorrow (25 September).

 The High Holy Days, also known as the ‘Days of Awe,’ began on Rosh haShanah (רֹאשׁ הַשָּׁנָה) literally meaning the ‘head of the year.’
 This is a time of repentance when Jewish people reflect on actions over the previous year.
 Traditional celebrations will see families and friends spend time together, pray, listen to the sound of the Shofar (the ram’s horn) and eat special food.

 Yom Kippur falls on the Hebrew calendar date of 10 Tishrei.
-The tenth day, Yom Kippur – the Day of Atonement – begins this evening at sunset and ends at nightfall tomorrow.
+The tenth day, Yom Kippur – the Day of Atonement – begins on Sunday evening at sunset and ends at nightfall on Monday.

 The central themes of this holy day are atonement and repentance, and it is observed with a 25-hour period of fasting and intensive prayer, and many Jews spend most of the day at synagogue services.

 According to Jewish tradition, God writes each person’s fate for the coming year into the Book of Life on Rosh Hashanah or New Year and waits until Yom Kippur to seal the verdict.
 During the intervening Days of Awe, Jews seek to amend their behaviour and seek forgiveness for wrongs done against God and against other people.